mbsa-tud/tsad_platform/README.md

 6. Select a `Threshold`
 7. To show training plots for deep-learning models, check the `Training Plots` checkbox.
 8. Click `Run Optimization` to start the optimization process.
 This opens windows showing the progress of the bayesian optimization.
-9. Once it's done, the model with the best configuration will be added to the list of models.
+9. Once it's done, the optimized model will appear on the [Detection Panel](#detection).

 To optimize **multiple models** automatically, do the following: